behines/TinyBasicStarTrek/README.md

 you can use David Hunter's Eagle files to make your own.

 The main code file is very hard to read because I was working hard to make it fit into 8K of RAM.
-The code was adapted from a listing by Brian Denley at https://groups.io/g/ET-3400/topic/88950752#2212, for the Heathkit ET-3400.
+The code was adapted from a listing posted by Brian Denley at https://groups.io/g/ET-3400/topic/88950752#2212, for the Heathkit ET-3400.
 After I got started, I came to learn that the initial listing had numerous bugs which were fixed later.
 The final version was uploaded to the ET-3400 group's project archives, but the final results had numerous hard dependencies on the ET-3400 (e.g. USR() calls) and thus was not